-You need to stay in Iran for at least a week after cataract surgery because your eyes should be examined one day and one week after the operation.
+You must stay in Iran for at least a week after cataract surgery because the doctor should examine your eyes one day and one week after the operation.

 2) Is cataract surgery painful?

-Generally, cataract surgery is not painful; however, some patients experienced mild pain and discomfort in their eyes for a couple of days after the surgery.
+Generally, cataract surgery is not painful; however, some patients experience mild pain and discomfort in their eyes for a couple of days after the surgery.